 Normal Hemoglobin (Hgb)-specific laboratory cut-offs will differ slightly, but in general, the normal ranges are as follows:

 The etiology of anemia depends on whether the anemia is hypoproliferative (i.e., corrected reticulocyte count <2%) or hyperproliferative (i.e., corrected reticulocyte count >2%).

 Hypoproliferative anemias are further divided by the mean corpuscular volume into microcytic anemia (MCV<80 fl), normocytic anemia (MCV 80-100 fl), and macrocytic anemia (MCV>100 fl).

-2. Normocytic anemia (MCV 80-100 fL)
+2) Hypoproliferative Normocytic Anemia (MCV 80-100 fL)

 RBC are produced in the bone marrow and released into circulation.
 Approximately 1% of RBC are removed from circulation per day.
-Imbalance in production to removal or destruction of RBC leads to anemia
+Imbalance in production to removal or destruction of RBC leads to anemia.

 1. Increased RBC destruction

 A thorough history and physical must be performed.